salvakantero/MineSquadPi/Readme.txt

 KEY CARD: Sometimes you will have to access locked areas with access cards, so you will have to locate these cards before you can continue your mission.

-GATES: You will only be able to open them if you have a card.
-The cards are for single use only, but the door will remain open.

 AMMO: You have the possibility to fire plasma bullets at your enemies, but be careful not to waste ammunition, which is scarce.
 There are reloads scattered throughout the complex.